alexpankov87/design-studio/README.md

 # Design-studio
-# Layout make by on HTML, CSS.
+# Layout made in HTML and CSS.
 Like Demo site.